yusukebe/kitajs-html/README.md

 ## Sanitization

 This package aims to be a HTML builder, **_not an HTML sanitizer_**.
 This means that no HTML content is escaped by default.
 However we provide a custom attribute called **_`safe`_** that will sanitize everything inside of it.
-You can also use the exported `html.escapeHtml` function to escape other contents arbitrarily.
+You can also use the exported `Html.escapeHtml` function to escape other contents arbitrarily.

 ```jsx
 // Attributes are always escaped by default